Few musicians have been as acutely conscious of their images as Prince, or as dedicated to presenting themselves with such teasing complexity.

 This according to “How Prince invented himself.
 Over and over.” by Ekow Eshun (The New York times 3 November 2017).

 Today would have been Prince’s 60th birthday!
-Above, his 2016 Piano & a Microphone Tour, shortly before his death; below, performing in 1984.
+Below, performing in 1984.

 Prince’s push-pull interactions with Miles Davis in his 1987 Sign o’ the times tour were emblematic of two interrelated tensions in his career.